ioerror/vula/NOTES.md

 Currently, vula's fully automatic configuration is only applied to IPv4 networks using [RFC 1918 addresses](https://tools.ietf.org/html/rfc1918).
+With a small amount of manual configuration, vula can be used with non-RFC1918 IPv4 subnets.

 We will support IPv6 networks in the future.
-With a small amount of manual configuration, vula can be used with non-RFC1918 IPv4 subnets.
+There are several scenarios to consider for IPv6 support:

+* link-local (`fe80`) addresses only
+  * On Ubuntu and other distros today, by default these are advertised by avahi if no other addresses are configured, but they are not actually resolved unless the querying user has enabled them by replacing `mdns4_minimal` with `mdns_minimal` in `/etc/nssswitch.conf`.
+* Public IPs configured, and a default route
+* ULA addresses configured, without a default route
+* ULA addresses configured, with a default route (NAT)

 ##  Secure local names

 On GNU/Linux systems, vula connections are available if `vula configure nsswitch` is run after installation of the vula package.
 This is performed